Last updated May 22nd, 2019

 - Links for: USGS earthquake page, ShakeMap, DYFI, waveforms.

 - Visit our special reports page for further information on local notable earthquakes.

 Below are the waveform data associated with this event, as recorded in our Live Seismograms Feed.

-*The location and focal mechanism of this earthquake suggest the above association with modeled faults in the Community Fault Model (CFM) provided by the Southern California Earthquake Center (SCEC).
-Note that the CFM fault association may be different from the Nearby faults list.
-This difference is due to how the CFM fault association uses the hypocenter with relation to subsurface 3-dimensional fault orientation models, and the Nearby faults list utilizes mapped surface traces as they relate to the epicenter.
+*Earthquakes can occur both near or on major known faults, and in places where no clear fault zones are known.
+Using the statistical method of Evans et al. (in prep.
+2019) the location and focal mechanism of this earthquake suggest the above association with modeled faults in the Community Fault Model (CFM) provided by the Southern California Earthquake Center (SCEC) and Harvard University.
+Note that the CFM fault association may be different from the nearby faults list.
+Differences may arise due to different fault databases, and because the CFM fault association uses the hypocenter with relation to subsurface 3-dimensional fault orientation models, while the nearby faults list utilizes mapped surface traces as they relate to the epicenter.

-†U.S. Geological Survey and California Geological Survey, 2006, Quaternary fault and fold database for the United States, accessed 2019, from USGS web site: https://earthquake.usgs.gov/hazards/qfaults/
+**U.S. Geological Survey and California Geological Survey, 2006, Quaternary fault and fold database for the United States, accessed 2015, from USGS web site: https://earthquake.usgs.gov/hazards/qfaults/

 This information is subject to change as more up-to-date data become available.